lf-lang/playground-lingua-franca/examples/C/src/distributed/README.md

 # Distributed Lingua Franca

 When intead of a **main reactor** you defined a **federated reactor**, a Lingua Franca program gets divided into multiple programs that execute as separate processes and can execute on different machines.
-The coordination and communication is automatically generated to preserve LF semantics so that the programs will logically the same as a non-federated program.
+The coordination and communication is automatically generated to preserve LF semantics so that the programs will logically behave the same as a non-federated program.
 See [Distributed Execution documentation](https://www.lf-lang.org/docs/handbook/distributed-execution?target=c) for more details.

 This directory includes a series of very simple "Hello World" examples.